gritskevich/DeepTextDeblur/README.md

 - Intercept license verification requests
 - Modify DNS to point to a custom server
 - Create responses that would satisfy the verification process
-- Replace compiled `.pyc` files with modified versions that bypass license validation entirely
+- Even replace compiled `.pyc` files with modified versions that bypass license validation entirely

 ## Conclusion

-This journey wasn't just about breaking a blur effect - it was a reminder that in the digital age, we need to be thoughtful about how we protect sensitive information.
-If you're including screenshots in your documentation, remember that blurring text is about as secure as hiding a key under your doormat.
+This experiment was more than just a technical exercise - it was a reality check on common security practices.
+Blurring text in screenshots isn't true redaction; it's more like security through mild inconvenience.

 ## Technical Implementation

-For those interested in the technical details or who want to try DeepTextDeblur themselves, this section provides the necessary information to get started.
+If you want to try DeepTextDeblur yourself, here's how to get started:

 ### Directory Structure